hybridmulticloud/resume-api-frontend/README.md

 This project is a full-stack cloud-native resume viewer that exposes a serverless REST API to track profile views and hosts a static website frontend.
 It's built with AWS and managed using Infrastructure as Code (Terraform).

+## 📘 Inspired by the Cloud Resume Challenge

+This project aligns with the official Cloud Resume Challenge steps:

+1. Static resume delivered via S3 + CloudFront + custom DNS
+2. Visitor counter implemented using API Gateway, Lambda, and DynamoDB
+3. Infrastructure fully modeled with Terraform
+4. CI/CD via GitHub Actions across frontend, backend, and monitoring
+5. Observability with CloudWatch alarms and canary testing

+It’s built to go further than the challenge—automated, monitored, and enterprise-ready.
 ---

 ## 🧠 Key Technologies